ekmackay/ekmackay.github.io/README.md

 For a recent perspective on evaluating treatments for rare indications and the benefits of a Bayesian approach, [see here for an article I co-authored](https://www.frontiersin.org/journals/pharmacology/articles/10.3389/fphar.2023.1249611/full).

+I also enjoy doing film photography in my free time and <a href="/photography.md">a gallery of some of my photos can be found here</a>.

 # Recent Conference Oral Presentations

 - **Mackay EK**, Springford A. The Challenge of Precision Medicine in Oncology: Bayesian Solutions for a Changing Landscape in Health Technology Assessment.
 (Talk at the Bayesian Biostatistics Conference--Bayes 2025--in Leiden, NL)